 Curral das Freiras (Nun’s Valley) overview

 I recommend getting off the viewpoint of Eira Do Serrado.
-This is one of the best viewpoints in Madeira (personal opinion) and allows you to see the whole valley from the height of over 1000 m above sea level.
+This is one of the best viewpoints in Madeira (personal opinion) and allows you to see the whole valley from a height of over 1000 m above sea level.
 It can get chilly, thus do pack a jacket or a hoodie.

-From there, you can take a steep walk down to the valley.
+From there, you can take a steep walk down the valley.
 It takes around 45 minutes, but it is pretty steep and wet at times.
-Make sure you take comfortable shoes with good grip for that walk.
+Make sure you take comfortable shoes with a good grip for that walk.

 The village itself is a bit sleepy, but I really liked it.
-There is a little museum where you can find an example of how nuns used to live and few restaurants where you can try the chestnut soup, cheesecake, roasted chestnuts or chestnut liquor – delicious!!
+There is a little museum where you can find an example of how nuns used to live and few restaurants where you can try chestnut soup, cheesecake, roasted chestnuts or chestnut liquor – delicious!!

 You can take a bus back to Funchal from there, but you can also continue hiking.
 Walk down to Poço dos Chefes, one of the valley’s deep stream swimming points where locals meet in the summer to swim and relax.